klenov/self-censorship/README.md

 a way to keep sensitive data in separate files that could be ignored by Git.

 ## Usage
-The configuration file contains some file paths and a pairs of fake_data/real_data keys.
+The configuration file contains file paths and a pairs of fake_data/real_data keys.
 Every occurrence of fake_data key will be replaced with real_data key.
 ```ruby
 -
   path: ./example_files/test.txt